SpenserKao/Search-Flickr-with-AngularJS/README.md

 The application currently is hosted by Plunkr, and a public Plunk URL [1] has been created for direct execution.

 ## Supported internet browsers
-Apart from Firefox and Chrome, the support to MS IE is conditional: version 9 and onward.
+Apart from Firefox and Chrome, the support to MS IE is conditional: version 9 and onward.<br/>
 For MS IE user, if you have Internet Explorer v11 at hand, you do such verification through its _F12 Developer Tools_, to get which simply click on "Tools" on the upper right-hand corner of the browser.

 # Code Review